 The second is, again maybe my personal bias, but the fact that most “conditioning coaches” come from the world of strength and conditioning.
 They got into it for the strength, power, speed, component, and endurance development is not their specialty.
 So they come at it from their own biased view and the learning process involves learning from other S&C specialists and courses.

-Soccer, by it’s nature is a mixed endurance sport.
+Soccer, by its nature is a mixed endurance sport.
 If you look at rough stats from the world cup, you’re looking at 90min of playing time where they cover 10-11km with 75-80% being spent at jogging/walking speeds 10% at medium speeds and 10% at high speeds.
-During the game they might have 35-50 “sprints” depending on the position.
-Most of these are relatively short duration, probably 20m or so in length. (all stats taken roughly from FIFA just to give an idea.
-Example stats can be seen here.
+During the game, they might have 35-50 “sprints” depending on the position.
+Most of these are relatively short duration, probably 20m or so in length. (all stats are from FIFA just to give an idea.
+Example stats can be seen here.)

 With some rough calculations, we can see that if we have 45 “sprints” that means once every 2min or so, you have a short sprint.
 So it’s like doing 45xshort sprints w/ probably 90sec-150sec recovery jog in between.